myst6re/vincent-tim/README.md

 ### Import png file to a texture

 You do not need to import all the exported images, just the modified one.
-But to import you must have exported the palette and the meta data.
+But to import you must have exported the palette and the meta data with the "-e" flag.

     tim --if png --of tim \
+        foo.tim.1.png output_directory

+This previous command automatically search palette and meta files in foo.tim.palette.png and foo.tim.meta, but you can set custom paths like this:

+    tim --if png --of tim \
-        --input-path-palette foo.palette.png \
+        --input-path-palette foo.tim.palette.png \
-        --input-path-meta foo.meta \
+        --input-path-meta foo.tim.meta \
-        foo.1.png output_directory
+        foo.tim.1.png output_directory

 ### Convert a texture to another